-Tavi – the Kingdom of Tonga's legendary Ascetic
+Tavi – The Kingdom of Tonga's Legendary Ascetic

-Tom (Tomasi) Riddle
+by Tom (Tomasi) Riddle

-© Thomas A Riddle, 2010
+© Thomas A. Riddle, 2010

 Part I